 Under its hhc philosophy to increase the benefits that medicines bring to patients and their families, the Eisai Group, as an international pharmaceutical company, strives to contribute to the health and well-being of all people, wherever they may be.

 To further this mission, Eisai are working with various partners including the International League Against Epilepsy to make their medicines available to those patients who have been displaced by the war in Ukraine and who are in desperate need of medication.
-In addition, as humanitarian support to those who have been severely affected in Ukraine and those who have been evacuated to the surrounding countries, the Eisai Group has donated approximately 16 million yen to the Japanese Red Cross Society, the international non-governmental organization Association for Aid and Relief (AAR), Japan and other organizations.
+In addition, as humanitarian support to those who have been severely affected in Ukraine and those who have been evacuated to the surrounding countries, the Eisai Group has donated approximately JPY 16 million to the Japanese Red Cross Society, the international non-governmental organization Association for Aid and Relief (AAR), Japan and other organisations.

 Alongside the global community, GSK share deep concern about the tragic events happening in Ukraine.
 They are taking actions guided by their purpose, and as a company dedicated to health and care for people and patients.